fabiosenracorrea/dynamodb-provider/readme.md

     target: 'v3',

     instance: documentClient,

+    commands: {
+      BatchGetCommand,
+      GetCommand,
+      DeleteCommand,
+      PutCommand,
+      UpdateCommand,
+      ScanCommand,
+      QueryCommand,
+      TransactWriteCommand,
+    };
   },
 });
 ```

-As you have the choise, this lib does not come with any of the aws libraries and is up to you when implementing
+As you have the choice, this lib does not come with any of the aws libraries and is up to you when implementing.
+We simply receive v3's commands if you choose to use it.

 ### Configuration params